 A salesman got into a verbal altercation with the buyer for a major chain.
-The salesman stormed out and called his boss asking to be taken off the account so that he would never have to talk to that buyer again.
+The salesman stormed out and called his boss, asking to be taken off the account so he would never have to talk to that buyer again.
 A month later the salesman’s company hired that buyer as the salesman’s new boss.
 (Yikes!)

 A, B, C, D, & E (and beyond)

 The following scenario is based on a true story.
 An author was so frustrated with her editor she wrote a scathing letter to the publisher (A), dressing down the entire editorial staff.
 The next year that editor moved to a different publisher (B); and when that author’s proposal was presented at a meeting, the editor relayed to the publishing team (B) the volatility of that writer.

 Soon the writer was with a new publisher (C) because she was so mad with her previous publisher.
 Everything was great … until something set the writer off.
 She again melted down, and with a scorched earth method set every relationship on fire and watched it burn.
 A year later the marketing manager at this publisher (C) moved to a new opportunity at another publisher (D).
 And shortly thereafter the editor (C) became an editorial director at yet another publisher (E).

 You see the pattern?
 There are technically five publishers that were burned by this author, two by action, three by proxy.
 Each bridge fell into the river.
 And guess what, this writer is now mad at her publisher (C) but is having trouble finding a new home.

 This author burned bridge after bridge to the point of being left on an island without a publisher and this person’s reputation had spread.